ngvuthdanh/weak-password-detector/README.md

 - Checks for minimum password length (8 characters).
 - Ensures the presence of uppercase letters, lowercase letters, digits, and special characters.
 - Verifies that the password is not in a list of common passwords.
-- Provides detailed feedback to users for improving weak passwords
+- Provides detailed feedback to users for improving weak passwords.